PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 identity.
 The eventual phase should keep options outside its frozen context, derive variant-specific expected IDs, and construct one fresh shared scope for each build.

+That cluster now uses `TransposeUnaryFanoutContext` and four canonical stable IDs in `passes/transpose_unary_fanout_orchestration.py`.
+The frozen context contains ModelIR, layout, and diagnostics only.
+Both Boolean choices remain runner arguments, and the active expected-ID sequence is derived before the shared executor runs either three-step variant.
+Every build creates one fresh scope shared by all active invocations.
+The historical keyword-only helper is a delegate with unchanged defaults, callback identity, direct option values, and outer boundaries.
+Both efficiency fixtures now exercise the explicit runner and retain one graph-index build.
+Focused, architecture, pass- efficiency, core, and TensorFlow-import-blocked suites pass.